-The Glenview Park District maintains this website with background on the district, current programs, and meeting agendas.
-A file of background material for the meetings is available at the park district Administrative Office and at the Glenview Public Library.
-For information on upcoming park district events and programs, residents can subscribe to the park district’s e-newsletter or follow the park district on social media (click the icons found at the top left of this page to find us on social media).
+The Glenview Park District maintains this website to keep the community and patrons informed about the Park District’s many special events and program offerings, projects and initiatives, financial and strategic planning reporting, and the many ways the Park Board is working for them.
+A current and archived file of background meeting material for Park Board monthly meetings is available on the homepage in the Community portal.
+For further information on upcoming park district events and programs, residents can also subscribe to the park district’s e-newsletter or follow the park district on social media.
+Click the icons found at the top left of this page to find us on social media.

-The Glenview Park District produces a seasonal program guide which is available digitally on our homepage.
-The seasonal program guide is also mailed out to all residents of the district four times a year in February, May, July, and November.
+In addition, the Glenview Park District produces a seasonal program guide which is available digitally on our homepage and on the program guides page.
 There are also bulletin boards at each park district facility to alert the public to upcoming events.

 The public can write the park district at 1930 Prairie St. or send email inquiries to firstname.lastname@example.org.
-The public is also invited to attend the monthly Glenview Park District public board meetings.
-Anyone interested in making comments or asking questions at a regular park board or park board committee meeting should indicate this by signing a comment card, available at each meeting, and indicating that you would like to speak or have your comment read.
+The public is also invited to attend the monthly Park Board meetings.
+Anyone interested in making comments or asking questions at a regular Park Board or Park Board Committee meeting should indicate this by signing a comment card, available at each meeting, and indicating that you would like to speak or have your comment read.

-Agenda items are introduced by the Park District Committee Chair with background information presented by the committee members and staff.
-Committee reports on action are considered a seconded motion.
-Any items for which there are public comment cards will be addressed and the public called on following Commissioner discussion.
+Any agenda items for which there are public comment cards will first be addressed by the Board and the public called on following Commissioner discussion.
 Once all public comments have been addressed, the discussion will return to the Commissioner level for any additional discussion, motion adjustment and formal action.